open/close all folders

 - Pink Means Feminine: Many of her outfits and accessories are pink.

-- Serial Romeo: Female version.
-She seems to have some sort of inability to keep a boyfriend for more than one week.
+- Serial Romeo: A rare female version—she seems to have some sort of inability to keep a boyfriend for longer than a month.
 The others very often lampshade it.Nikki: (About Caitlin's latest boyfriend) He was her twelfth "The One".

 - Shipper on Deck: For Darth/Julie in "Welcome to the Darth Side."